Features by Brendan Hoffman

+[Apologies for the technical difficulties as our site is updated.
+Please view this feature here.]
 Amid the fertile fields of Iowa sits Webster City, a town of 8,000 people in the midst of an existential crisis.
 For the better part of the past 80 years, manufacturing has kept the town employed and prosperous, with a factory that made everything from something called a doodlebug to, most recently, washing machines under the brand Electrolux.
-The tree-lined streets of handsome single-family homes and a main street packed with local businesses are the very picture of middle class America.
-In 2011, the factory closed and moved to Mexico, laying off nearly all of a… read more.
+The tree-lined streets of handsome single-family homes and a main street packed with local businesses are the very picture of middle class America.… read more.

 It was only a few short years ago that Barack Obama rose from the ranks of junior senator to inspirational presidential contender to leader of the free world.
 Shortly thereafter, Republicans made major gains in the midterm elections thanks to the grassroots fervor of the Tea Party.
 Now, with the 2012 campaign for the presidency well under way and dissatisfaction with President Obama a persistent theme, Republicans candidates are duking it out all across the country in an effort to win their party’s nomination and take on Obama head to head.
 Iowa provided the first testing… read more.